-Sadly, Pippa had a number of illnesses: she lost an eye to glaucoma, turned completely blind eventually, had Cushing's Disease, arthritis, allergies and lymphoma, which led to her death in September 2017.
+Sadly, Pippa had a number of illnesses: she lost an eye to glaucoma; turned completely blind eventually; had Cushing’s Disease; arthritis; allergies and lymphoma, which led to her death in September 2017.
 Pippa was utterly loved until her very last breath, and she is the guardian dog-angel for Wunderdog.
 How lucky I was to have had Pippa in my life.